 Other print designs can resemble items such as fans and roller-blades, music, myths, public figures (examples include Kofi Annan’s Brain, Michelle Obama’s Bag and Nkrumah’s Pencil, the first President of Ghana), technology, wealth and women’s beauty.

 Different fabric designs can be suitable for different projects.
 For example, one print may be suitable to make African print shirts for men but not African print pencil skirts.

-This also applies if you would like to make your own: hair accessories, handbags, jewellery, curtains, lampshades, cushion covers, bunting, bed sheets, table covers and napkins using the African print fabric.
+This also applies if you would like to make your own: hair accessories, handbags, jewelry, curtains, lampshades, cushion covers, bunting, bed sheets, table covers, and napkins using African print fabric.

 Sign up to get 10% off your first order!